-Out of the total revenue for the FY 2016-17, CEAT Limited contributes 11.37%.
+Out of the total revenue for the FY 2016-17, revenue from CEAT Limited contributes 11.37% of our total revenue from operations.
 We have entered a job work agreement with CEAT Limited to provide specified quantities of tyres.
 The said agreement puts several obligations on us with regards to performance, timely delivery, provision of adequate and exclusive storage facilities, reporting requirements, record keepings etc. Further the agreement specifies penalties for non-compliances with respect to the clauses of agreements.
 In case we failed to fulfil obligations of the said job work agreement, we may loose our business with CEAT Limited, thereby affecting our financial position and business operations.